simonwep/ocular/README.md

 After you've set up your app fill copy the [.env.example](.env.example) to `.env` and fill in your credentials.

 ##### Using docker

-This project can be build as a docker-image, that serves the app via nginx.
+This project can be built as a docker-image, that serves the app via nginx.
 You can build and run it via:

 ```sh